patrickfatrick/taskmastr/README.md

 - Username/Password authentication.
 - Email notifications when assigning a task a due date.
-- Session storage for up to 30 days (useful for phone usage).
+- Session storage for up to 30 days.
 - Delete, reorder, and rename tasks or lists.
+- Due dates and email notifications on the day of.
 - 5-second undo when deleting a task or list.
 - Night mode for those of us who work when we should be sleeping.
 - Bright mode for those of us who are afraid of the dark.